kthohr/stats/README.md

 ## Compile-time computation

-StatsLib can operate as a compile time or run time library.
+StatsLib can operate as a compile- or run-time library.
 Compile-time features are enabled using the ```constexpr``` specifier:
 ```cpp
 #include "stats.hpp"